 Tomorrow’s Fix Today™,

-Switch Healthcare designs solutions for self-insured employers dissatisfied with the healthcare status quo.
+Switch Healthcare designs solutions for self-insured employers that are dissatisfied with the high cost and poor health of the healthcare status quo.

 Edition 1 – Solving a Well-Entrenched Problem